-I would tell my 21-year-old self… that it’s not about that exam that you failed at 19, or that tropical vacation you would take at 23, or that trendy outfit you would wear at 35 or that succulent dessert you’d savour at 45.
-It’s about the people who will have the most impact on your life, the memories you will make with them, your accomplishments and the legacy you will leave behind.
-And, yes, you will find the love of your life and you will get married.
+I would tell my 21-year-old self… that it’s not about that exam that you failed at 19, or that tropical vacation you would take at 25, or that trendy outfit you would wear at 35.
+It’s about the people who will have the most impact on your life, the lessons they teach you, the memories you will make with them, your accomplishments and the legacy you will leave behind.
+And, yes, you will find the love of your life, and you will get married.

-The most fulfilling thing about my job… when someone tells me that they haven’t been able to get out of bed for months and that I gave them their life back…
+The most fulfilling thing about my job is… when someone tells me that they haven’t been able to get out of bed for months and that I gave them their life back…